shreyarora12/website/README.md

   - linkedin
   - stackoverflow
   - youtube (needs a full URL as a custom URL requires 100 subs or more on YT)
 - schedule: an array of strings for when you stream.
-Feel free to add text including scheduled streams that you do on a frequent basis
+Feel free to add some text including scheduled streams that you do on a frequent basis
 - tags: an array of things you do.
 This includes programming languages, frameworks, spoken languages, etc
 - sites: an array of additional sites you wish to showcase on your page.
 Limit this to only the URL